Dave-21/UPHDAS/docs/design.md

 9. [Future Enhancements](#future-enhancements)
 10. [Conclusion](#conclusion)

----

 ## 1. Overview

 The Satellite Tracking & Imaging System is a distributed architecture that uses Raspberry Pi units to capture and process images of satellites during passes.
-Processed data is then synchronized with a central server which aggregates TLE data, predicts satellite passes, and refines imaging parameters.
-This document serves as a comprehensive blueprint for the system design and implementation.
+Processed data is then synchronized with a central server which aggregates TLE (Two-Line Element) data, predicts satellite passes, and refines imaging parameters.
+This document serves as a comprehensive blueprint for system design and implementation.

----

 ## 2. System Architecture